General Principles

 After treatment of bronchospasm, and return to an asymptomatic state, some patients will refuse transport to the hospital.
 The following items should be accounted for and included in the assessment and documentation:

-• The presentation is consistent with a mild exacerbation of asthma
+• The presentation is consistent with a mild exacerbation of asthma and the patient has a known history of asthma

 • No severe dyspnea at onset